 With the air crisp and the calendar about to leave October behind, I thought it would be a nice time to look back at fall-related posts we’ve featured here over the years.

-Photos by Bill Coleman and others, the Amish and Halloween, and others follow.
-I hope you’re enjoying this autumn season, it has been absolutely beautiful in my neck of the woods lately.
+Check out these beautiful photos by Bill Coleman and others, a look at the Amish and Halloween, and more below.
+I hope you’re enjoying this autumn season – it has been absolutely beautiful in my neck of the woods lately.

 Bill Coleman, who passed away in 2014, was perhaps the best-known photographer of the Amish.
 We’ve featured Bill’s photos here on several occasions, as well as reprinting an interview with Bill along with commentary from his son Noah.

 Here are a few of Bill’s autumn-themed photos.
-Bill famously shot many of his photos in Pennsylvania’s Big Valley.
+Bill famously shot many of his photos in Pennsylvania’s Big Valley (formally known as Kishacoquillas Valley).
 Many look like perfectly-arranged paintings, attesting to Bill’s great skill:

 Autumn scenes from different Amish communities.
 Here is Snyder County, PA, via reader Jerry, home to both Amish and Mennonites:

 Ed shared some pumpkin photos from Lancaster County:

 And also some Lancaster harvest shots.
 Lancaster Amish are among the relatively few who raise tobacco: